mariobox/mariosanchez.org-metalsmith/src/about.md

 ## Stack

-For the tools and technologies used in making and deploying this sites [go here](../stack).
+For the tools and technologies used to make and deploy this site [go here](../stack).